 Our March getaway to London was fab.
-We did lots of different things in the two days we had there, our first day was quite a girly day, make up shopping, cupcakes, yummy food and a spa day, and our second day was filled with traditional tourism, so here are all the details about our day of adventures in London.
+We did lots of different things in the two days we had there.
+Our first day in London was quite a girly day.
+Make up shopping, cupcakes, yummy food and a spa day.

 We then continued along the Thames Path, we came across a lovely shopping place, Hay’s Galleria.
 It was so pretty, I bet it would look even prettier at night.
 It had a mix of high street stores and market stalls, it’s a good place to stop for a little rest and grab a coffee.

 Our destination was Tower Bridge.
 For years I have looked at it in the distance, but never walked to it or across it.
 Also for years, I have wanted to visit the Tower of London and see the Crown Jewels.
 It is surprising to me that I have never visited this before as I am such a royalist, so is my mum, so this trip we definitely wanted to make time for it.

 It costs £25pp to enter the Tower of London but it is so worth it.
 I’d recommend having around 3 hours spare to explore it all.

 We went on a pretty good day, it was a Thursday, the day before Good Friday, so it was relatively quiet for the tourist attraction.
 One of the Yeoman told us that around 18,000 people were expected to visit the Tower on Good Friday.
 We wandered around all the grounds first, and joined one of the Yeoman tours for a little bit.

 We then headed in to see the Crown Jewels, I was so excited about this.
 I mean what girl isn’t excited about being face to face with some of the biggest diamonds and gem stones in the world.
 All the Crowns, Orbs and Sceptre’s are behind glass cabinets, and you are not allowed to take any pictures when inside.